 This kind of information gives brands the option to not only tailor marketing messages to each user, but more specifically to each user’s device.

-One startup focusing on this area is Taiwan-based Appier, which was backed by SoftBank Group in Q3’17.
-Appier’s clients include America luxury products manufacturer Estee Lauder, Japanese skincare line Naruko, and Unilever’s brand AXE.
+One startup focusing on this area is SoftBank-backed, Taiwan-based Appier, which has clients including America luxury products manufacturer Estee Lauder, Japanese skincare line Naruko, and Unilever’s brand AXE.

 Its AI platform, Axion, identifies device ownership and creates audience profiles.
 This allows retailers to engage with audiences across multiple platforms using the most applicable strategy.